NaghamAhmed55/DEPI-Project/README.md

 2. Create Clerk app and get keys
 3. Wrap the app with `ClerkProvider`
 4. Add `SignInButton` / `UserButton` in the Navbar
-5. Protect cart/checkout routes as needed.
+5. Protect cart/checkout routes as needed